 \section{Conclusions}

-In this paper, we present the largest study of quantifying gender bias towards politicians to date, considering a total number of 250k politicians.
-To this end, we establish a novel method to generate a multilingual dataset to measure gender bias towards entities.
-We study the qualitative differences in language models' word choices and analyze sentiments of generated words in conjunction with gender using a latent-variable model.
-Our results demonstrate that stance towards politicians in pre-trained models is highly dependent on the language used.
-Finally, contrary to previous findings \citep{nadeem2020stereoset}, our study suggests that larger Transformer models do not tend to be significantly more gender-biased than smaller ones.
+In this paper, we have presented the largest study of quantifying gender bias towards politicians in language models to date, considering a total number of 250k politicians.
+We established a novel method to generate a multilingual dataset to measure gender bias towards entities.
+We studied the qualitative differences in language models' word choices and analyzed sentiments of generated words in conjunction with gender using a latent-variable model.
+Our results demonstrate that the stance towards politicians in pre-trained models is highly dependent on the language used.
+Finally, contrary to previous findings \cite{nadeem2020stereoset}, our study suggests that larger language models do not tend to be significantly more gender-biased than smaller ones.

-While we restrict our analysis to seven selected, typologically diverse languages, as well as to politicians, our method can be employed to analyze gender bias towards any named entities and in any languages, given that gender information for those entities is available.
-Future work will thus focus on extending this analysis to investigate gender bias in a wider number of languages and will study the wider societal implications of our results.
+While we restricted our analysis to seven typologically diverse languages, as well as to politicians, our method can be employed to analyze gender bias towards any NEs and in any language, provided that gender information for those entities is available.
+Future work will focus on extending this analysis to investigate gender bias in a wider number of languages and will study this bias' societal implications from the perspective of political science.